Pediatric Echocardiography Z-Score Calculator

 Hypertrophic cardiomyopathy:

-- Maximal wall thickness Z-score >2.0 diagnostic
+- Maximal wall thickness Z-score >+2.0 is diagnostic

 - Serial echo every 6-12 months needed to track progression; risk stratification based on wall thickness, LV outflow tract obstruction, and exercise response